Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 Please note

-the use of a commissioner of justice (former bailiff and judicial auctioneer) is mandatory for submitted applications to publish to real estate file.
+The use of a commissioner of justice (former bailiff and judicial auctioneer) is mandatory for applications submitted for publication in the real estate file.
 For example, in the event of an action against a sale made in violation of a right of first refusal.

 You and your opponent are summoned by the court registry to an attempt at compulsory conciliation, Such conciliation shall be carried out by the court or by a conciliator of justice.
 At least 15 days must elapse between the date of the summons and the attempt at conciliation.